-Czech and Belgian delegations have raised the attention of the European Commission on the legislative scope that ETIAS travel authorization should have to be as effective as possible.
-In particular, article 2 of the ETIAS proposal draft contains references to both regulation 539/2001 and the Visa Code; such references should determine the scope and the interaction of ETIAS travel authorization with the visa requirements.
+Czech and Belgian delegations have raised the attention of the European Commission on the legislative scope that ETIAS travel authorisation should have to be as effective as possible.
+In particular, article 2 of the ETIAS proposal draft contains references to both regulation 539/2001 and the Visa Code; such references should determine the scope and the interaction of ETIAS travel authorisation with the visa requirements.

 The goal is to avoid legal loopholes rules overlapping and, at the same time, create a procedure as simple as possible for visitors.